Navezjt/sd-webui-reactor/README.md

    - `pip install onnxruntime==1.15.0`
    - `pip install opencv-python==4.7.0.72`
    - `pip install tqdm`
-7. Type `deactivate`, you can close your Terminal or Console and start your sd-webui, Roop should start OK - if not, welcome to Issues section.
+7. Type `deactivate`, you can close your Terminal or Console and start your sd-webui, ReActor should start OK - if not, welcome to Issues section.

 **III.
 "TypeError: UpscaleOptions.init() got an unexpected keyword argument 'do_restore_first'"**

-First of all - you need to disable any other Roop extensions:
+First of all - you need to disable any other Roop-based extensions:
-- Go to 'Extensions -> Installed' tab and uncheck any Roop except this one
+- Go to 'Extensions -> Installed' tab and uncheck any Roop-based extensions except this one
   <img src="example/roop-off.png" alt="uncompatible-with-other-roop"/>
 - Click 'Apply and restart UI'